-In addition to this Proxy Statement, we encourage you to view our online Company Review at investor.nordstrom.com and read our 2015 Annual Report.
+You have a right as a shareholder to vote.
+You can vote online, by telephone or by using a printed proxy card as outlined in this document.
+In addition to this Proxy Statement, we encourage you to view our online Letter to Shareholders at investor.nordstrom.com and read our 2017 Annual Report.
 There you will find a more complete picture of our performance and how we are working to increase shareholder value by improving the customer experience.